Tunneling spectroscopy as a probe of fractionalization in 2D magnetic heterostructures: Signatures of fractionalized excitations

 The goal of this section is to highlight signatures in tunneling current, differential conductance $G(V)$ and, in particular, IETS~\cite{Ghazaryan_natureel_2018} ($\equiv dG/dV$) that can be unequivocally attributed to the excitation of fractionalized quasiparticles.
 To distinguish spin-conserving from spin-non-conserving tunneling events, one can study the behavior of $dG/dV$ as a function of the applied magnetic field~\cite{Ghazaryan_natureel_2018} ${\bm h}$.
 Tunneling processes involving the emission of, e.g., phonons or other non-magnetic quasiparticles are in fact not susceptible to variations of ${\bm h}$.

 Resonances in the IETS occur at the energy of the magnetic quasiparticles excited in the tunneling process, as we proceed to show.
 Since the focus of this paper is on the properties of the magnetic insulator rather than on the graphite itself, we will from now on assume the two graphene slabs to be doped with typical electron concentrations $\sim 10^{12}~{\rm cm}^{-2}$.
 This will allow us to neglect most of the features of the graphene sheets themselves, for example the reconstruction of the band structure due to the formation of the superlattice, to concentrate on the physics of the magnetic insulator.
-We will assume the number of particles in each graphene sheet to be large, such that their chemical potentials $\mu_{\rm t}$ and $\mu_{\rm b}$ are much larger than the temperature.
+At such densities, the chemical potentials of the two graphene sheets $\mu_{\rm t}$ and $\mu_{\rm b}$ are of the order of $\sim 100~{\rm meV}$, much larger than the typical temperatures.
+Note that the massless Dirac fermion approximation for graphene electrons is valid up to Fermi energies of several hundreds of ${\rm meV}$~\cite{Castro_Neto_rmp_2009} (densities up to $\sim 7-10\times 10^{12}~{\rm cm}^{-2}$), and therefore is applicable to the current problem.